 "What happened to the dolls?"
-Carlton said, only half-breaking the spell.
+Carlton asked, only half breaking the spell.

-"I don't know, I think my mom sold them to another collector when my grandfather died," Marla said.
+"I don't know.
+I think my mom sold them to another collector when my grandfather died," Marla said.

-"Sorry, Marla," Lamar said, "It's still just tricks of the mind.
+"Sorry, Marla," Lamar said, "it's still just tricks of the mind.
 You missed your grandmother, you were frightened of death, and dolls are inherently freaky."

-Charlie broke in, wanting to head off the argument:

-"Is everybody done eating?"
-She said.
-"We have to go soon."
+Charlie broke in, wanting to head off the argument.
+"Is everybody done eating?
+We have to go soon."

-"We still have plenty of time," Carlton looked down at his watch, "it's like five minutes away."
-Something else fell out of his mouth landing next to the first dropped bit of food.
+"We still have plenty of time," Carlton said, looking down at his watch.
+"It's, like, five minutes away."
+Something else fell out of his mouth, landing next to the first dropped bit of food.